lorenzofox3/for-await/README.md

 ## Operators

 ### semantic
-If you are not familiar with the synchronous iterable/iterator protocol, I strongly recommend the [Reginald book]() and [his essays]()
+If you are not familiar with the synchronous iterable/iterator protocol, I strongly recommend the [Reginald Braithwaite book](https://leanpub.com/javascriptallongesix) and [his essays](http://raganwald.com/2017/07/22/closing-iterables-is-a-leaky-abstraction.html)

 Note all the operators which do not return a scalar value follow the same semantic than the underlying source:
 1. If source streams are consumable once the resulting iterable is consumable once